|

 | Summary:

 Weekly Technical Indicators: [See JNK weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is below its signal line since October 25, 2024.
+The weekly MACD line is below its signal line since January 30, 2026.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 | |